Ivo-Balbaert/The_Way_to_Mojo/book/4_Basic_types.md

 One way to make a String is to convert a StringLiteral value with `String(value)`, as in line 3.
 This works exactly the same as the `var s9: String = "Mojo🔥"` in the previous line.
 Both work because String has a constructor __init__(inout self, strlit: StringLiteral).

 Implicit conversion of an integer to a string works in Mojo (see line 5), because String has a constructor __init__(inout self, num: Int).
+In any other cases, use the str() method to explicitly convert to a String.

 Strings are 0-index based, and the i-th ASCII character can be read with `s[i]` (see line 4).
 The `ord` function gives the corresponding ASCII value of the character.
 You can work with Unicode characters by working with slices (see line 11).